MicrosoftDocs/visualstudio-docs/docs/ide/report-a-problem.md

 ![Closed - Not a Bug state for problem reporting on Developer Community](../ide/media/ProblemStates/ClosedNotaBug.jpg)

-**Closed - Not a Bug**  indicates that we have determined that the reported bug doesn’t exist in the latest release
+**Closed - Not a Bug**  indicates that we have determined that the reported functionality is rather by current design.

 - - -